madanbaduwal/madanbaduwal.github.io/_pages/about.md

 My academic foundation lies in **Physics, Mathematics, and Computer Science**.

-My research interests lie in **Cross-Modal Interaction Learning** and its applications in Computer science, Cognitive neuroscience, Wireless Communication, Software Engineering, Embodied AI, and Robotics.
-I am particularly interested in reverse-engineering the human mind to build embodied machines that can see, listen, speak, learn, and interact with human-level cognition and social intelligence.
+My research interests lie at the intersection of **Artificial Intelligence** and **Robotics**, with a focus on **Cross-Modal Interaction Learning** understanding how humans perceive, process, and integrate multisensory information to make decisions.
+I am particularly interested in reverse-engineering the human mind to develop robots capable of seeing, listening, speaking, learning, and interacting with human-like cognition and social intelligence.